Frequently Asked Dental Questions

 Do you recommend particular types of toothbrushes or toothpastes?

 Yes.
 We like electric toothbrushes more than manual toothbrushes because we think they do a better job of cleaning your teeth and around your gums.
 Of course, you still need to floss every day!
 Any toothpaste is better than not brushing.
-Our office staff can help select a toothpaste for your needs.
+Our dental office staff can help select a toothpaste for your needs.
 We may recommend toothpastes such as Sensodyne or Crest Sensitivity Protection for patients with sensitive teeth, or toothpastes designed especially for infants or toddlers.

 I’m interested in having my teeth look whiter.
 What can you tell me about bleaching?